 Analysis tools allow users to identify infrastructure within a defined area and calculate population counts.
 Users can also download data from RAPT for further analysis.

 Background information on the development of RAPT, an interactive data visualization and analysis tool.
-Highlights links to the RAPT User Guide and other supporting documents and shows basic navigation functions.
+Highlights links to the RAPT supporting documents, describes the RAPT Story Map and shows basic navigation functions.

-Describes the county and census tract community resilience indicators and how to toggle them on and off to visualize the data on the map.
-Shows how to use the pop-up boxes to get detailed information on the indicator for both county and census tract data.
+Describes the county, census tract and Tribal Territory community resilience indicators and how to toggle them on and off to visualize the data on the map.
+Shows how to use the pop-up boxes to get detailed information on the indicator.

-Discusses the attribute table which displays all the indicator and infrastructure information in a tabular form and allows for export of the data in an Excel spreadsheet.
+Discusses the attribute table which displays all the indicator and infrastructure information in a tabular form and allows for filtering of data and export of the data in an Excel spreadsheet.

 Reviews the different available basemap options and where different basemaps may be useful for different types of analysis.
 Covers the Draw, Print, and Measurement tools available in the Toolbox as well as how to add a data layer.